Jeff Lucas: Career

 Formerly a member of the Council of Management of the British Christian event Spring Harvest, Lucas has historically been linked to the Elim Pentecostal Churches, and also with the Pioneer Network, a Christian network established to "develop new churches across the UK and engage in mission globally".
 He was also the director of Equipped to Lead and is a former Vice President of the Evangelical Alliance.
-He has been a guest on Sunday Nights on ABC Radio, which noted Lucas "has had a strong impact in Evangelical, Pentecostal and Charismatic Christian circles internationally".
+He has been a guest on Australia's Sunday Nights on ABC Radio, which noted Lucas "has had a strong impact in Evangelical, Pentecostal and Charismatic Christian circles internationally".

 Lucas was a teaching pastor at Timberline Church in Fort Collins, Colorado, until his retirement in July 2024.
-He also broadcasts regularly on Premier Christian Radio and UCB Radio.
-He contributes a monthly column for Premier Christianity magazine, the men's magazine Sorted and writes daily Bible notes for CWR - Lucas on Life Every Day.
+He also broadcasts regularly on Premier Christian Radio.
+He contributes a monthly column for Premier Christianity magazine, the online men's magazine Sorted and writes daily Bible notes,'Life with Lucas'.
 He has served as a visiting contributor to Northwest University's MA leadership program, focusing on preaching/communication.

-Lucas is an ambassador for Compassion UK, a charity working to help children in poverty worldwide.
-He is an accredited Life Coach with the Paterson Center, and coaches individuals and business and non-profits using the LifePlan and StratOps processes.
-He is also an advisor/consultant to a number of churches, including Kingsgate Community Church, C3 Church, and Christian Fellowship Church, Belfast.
+Lucas is an ambassador for the global charity Convoy of Hope, and coaches individuals and business and non-profits using the LifePlan and StratOps processes.
+He is also an advisor/consultant to a number of churches, including Kingsgate Community Church, and C3 Church, Cambridge.

-As of late 2025, Lucas has written thirty books.
+As of late 2025, Lucas has written thirty two books.